Itasca State Park

 Through this conservation work and the continuing efforts of others throughout the decades, the splendor of Itasca has been maintained.
 Awesome stands of virgin pines are found throughout the park.
 In fact, the park has some of the biggest red pines and white pines in the state.

 Today, the park totals more than 32,000 acres and includes more than 100 lakes.
 The diversity of vegetation in the park supports many wildlife species.
-Some birds you can expect to see include loons, herons, ducks, owls, warblers, hummingbirds, woodpeckers, chickadees, and sometime some bald eagles.
+Some birds you can expect to see include loons, herons, ducks, owls, warblers, hummingbirds, woodpeckers, chickadees, and sometimes some bald eagles.